seth-git/atomicglobalmin/readme.txt

 71  1 0.0 0.0 1.064890
 72  8 0.0 0.0 0.0

 Line 42 specifies the size of the list of best structures that are saved during the course of the entire run.
 This list is updated after every iteration.
-Line 43 specifies that each structure in the list of best structures is different from every other structure in the list by a certain RMS distance (see article above).
+Line 43 specifies that each structure in the list of best structures is different from every other structure in the list by a certain RMS distance (see reference 3 above).
 Line 44 is the number of chemical structures for which the quantum chemistry package output files will be saved.
 These output files are saved in a folder called bestSavedStructures located inside the directory where energy files are stored (specified on line 4 of the input file).
-Lines 45-54 should be self explanatory.
+Lines 45-53 should be self explanatory.
 When using Gaussian, the program will automatically rename the checkpoint file for each structure in the population of candidate structures, so that there aren't naming conflicts.
 The energy file footer (lines 55-59) is placed at the end of the quantum package input file.
 In this case, the footer specifies that a frequency calculation be performed.
 Note that the energy file header and footer are not used when energies are calculated using the Lennard Jones potential.

 Lines 61-72 are an example of how to specify groups of atoms, molecules, or "units".
 The above consists of three water molecules and one hydroxide ion.
 Lines 65-67 specifies the coordinates of water with two hydrogen atoms and one oxygen atom.
 Lines 71-72 specify coordinates for hydroxide.
 If you are dealing with single atoms that are moved separately form other components in the system, one atom can be specified for each "unit".
 The "format of this unit type" can only be "Cartesian ".
 At some point in the future, I may allow other types of input such as "Z-matrix."